Hybrid Active-Passive Galactic Cosmic Ray Simulator: in-silico design and optimization: Material and methods

 \subsection{GCR simulator optimization process}

-To ensure an implementable design of all the GCR simulator components, the optimization process accounted for several constraints, including the maximum energy available from the accelerator, the limited space on the experimental beamline, the maximum weight that automatic modulator exchangers can handle, etc. In addition, to keep the irradiation time within acceptable limits, a total of six configurations was selected: three defined by complex modulators and three based on slab modulators, left as free parameters to be determined by the optimization.
-To reproduce the reference target spectra under these constraints, an optimization procedure was formulated with the objective to minimize the difference between a weighted sum of all available simulation setups, including the already optimized and previously described complex modulators, and the corresponding target distribution.
-The comparison was performed bin-wise in the kinetic energy spectra for each ion species.
-Formally, let the index $i$ denote the $i$-th configuration ($i \in [0, 5]$) and the index $Z$ denote the charge number ($Z \in [0, 26]$).
-For each $(i, Z)$ pair, the differential kinetic energy spectrum can be expressed as:
+\replyTo{5}To ensure an implementable and experimentally feasible design of the GCR simulator components, the optimization process accounted for several constraints, including the maximum deliverable energy from the accelerator, the limited space on the beamline, the maximum weight that can be handled by the automated modulator exchangers.
+In addition, to keep the irradiation time within acceptable limits, a total of six configurations was selected: three defined by complex modulators and three based on slab modulators, whose relative contributions were treated as free parameters to be determined by the optimization.
+The objective is to reproduce the target kinetic-energy spectra for all relevant ion species ($Z \in [1, 26]$).
+Neutrons ($Z = 0$), although part of the space radiation field, were excluded from this step, as directly optimizing their spectral distribution would conflict with the physical processes, and consequently the configurations, required to produce and tune the charged-particle components of the GCR simulator.
+Furthermore, neutron production and transport are subject to larger model-dependent uncertainties and rely on more limited experimental data than fragmentation processes involving charged particles.
+The optimization determines a set of six weights $\omega$, one for each configuration, that minimize the discrepancy between the weighted combination of simulated spectra and the corresponding target spectra.
+The procedure is performed directly on kinetic-energy distributions, which fully characterize the radiation field in terms of particle type, abundance, and energy.
+An optimization carried out solely in LET or dose would be overly simplistic, since particles of different charge and energy can produce the same LET value; such an approach could reproduce the LET distribution while failing to match the underlying particle composition and energy spectra characteristic of the GCR environment.
+All mathematical formulations, including the cost function, the spectral matrices, and the complete optimization formalism, together with the software implementation, are provided in \ref{app:simulator_optimization}.